Originate/guide/security/README.md

 **Non-Persistent**

 Non-persistent XSS occurs when the server echos back raw user input immediately after it's submitted.
 This usually happens on insecure search pages that contain the search query the user made.
-For example, if a user searched for "_"_ and the search page contains "Found 0 results for _%userQuery%_" where _%userQuery%_ is the search query, then the script tags will be injected directly into the DOM and executed by the browser.
+For example, if a user searched for "_<script>alert(0)</script>_" and the search page contains "Found 0 results for _%userQuery%_" where _%userQuery%_ is the search query, then the script tags will be injected directly into the DOM and executed by the browser.

-Attack Vector
+Possible Attack Vector

 - Attacker crafts a URL with the malicious search query (ie. ```http://search.com/?q=<script> /*malicious javascript*/ </script>```)
 - Attacker sends the URL to an administrator or posts it somewhere online